 A few years ago, my friend’s daughter made a decision that seems very unusual in today’s “secular” Canada.
 She decided to go to a university that was close to a church she wished to attend.
-She told me that she felt that this would support her university life in many practical ways and be good for her mental and physical health.
+She told me that she felt the relevance of this activity, in that it would support her university life in many practical ways and be good for her mental and physical health.

 At a time when many feel that Christian churches are irrelevant to daily existence, and “For Sale” signs seem to be popping up on church lots around the country, this young person’s choice is not as surprising as it may seem.